Effective field theories of topological crystalline insulators and topological crystals: Warm up: effective field theories of 1d atomic insulators

 In general, there will be time-dependence in $\phi$ so that we can define the time-component of the $1$-form $E_{0} = \partial_{t} \phi dt / 2 \pi$.
 Written in terms of these smooth $1$-form $E$, we have the following topological term:

-We have thus reproduce the effective field theory of an atomic insulator in Ref.~\onlinecite{nissinen2020field, Else2021qc}.
+We have thus reproduced the effective field theory of an atomic insulator in Ref.~\onlinecite{Nissinen2018tetrads, Nissinen20193dqh, nissinen2020field, Nissinen2021, Else2021qc}.
 As one can see from the above discussion, the $1$-form $E = d\phi/2\pi$ basically tells us where to decorate the 0d building blocks.
 Therefore, our approach gives a direct correspondence between the topological terms and the topological crystal picture.

 This discussion can be generalized to atomic insulators in higher dimensions.
 For example, in 2d and 3d, we expect there are topological terms of the form:

 where, for a translation in the $I$th direction, $E^{I}$ is the differential form representative of the cocycle in $H^{1}(BT_{I},\mathbb{Z})$.
 In Appendix~\ref{sec:2datomic}, we give a detailed derivation of the topological term Eq.~(\ref{eqn:2d-atomic-topo}) for the 2d atomic insulators.
 Generalizing to 3d atomic insulators is straightforward.